 Vordul closes out the track beautifully: “Rocking my ‘hell I made it’ wetsuit stitch/ So I can swim in elevators crazy wet through piss/ I rock my simulated air tank bit/ So I can leave pressures of oxygen where my mic’s lit/ I’m just a pigeon.”
 Mega’s words hit as the instrumental rises like a water line, spiking into a melancholic, screeching outro and an imagined nightscape of blinking lights on high rises.

 Listening now, it’s interesting to ponder whether everyone involved understood the gravity of the art they were making.
-There’s a strong self-awareness on certain songs, take Vast Aire on ‘Scream Phoenix’ reciting his opening bars from ‘Pigeon’ before abruptly stopping with a dismissive “no, no, no”, before continuing assuredly.
+There’s a strong self-awareness on certain songs, take Vast Aire on ‘Scream Phoenix’ reciting his opening bars from ‘Pigeon’, abruptly stopping with a dismissive “no, no, no”, before continuing assuredly from his stumble.

 Weaving mistakes into your performance?
 Throwing out callbacks to songs on the same album?
 Demonstrating the album’s essence in a single gesture?
 This is the audacity it takes to create legendary material.